fuzzybinary/godot_dart/README.md

 * A clone of this repo.
 * Dart (2.19 Current Stable, not tested with 3.0)
-* Godot 4.1.x or a custom build compatible with 4.1.x
+* Godot 4.2.x - Note above the pending pull request.
 * A build of the [Dart Shared Library](https://github.com/fuzzybinary/dart_shared_libray).
 Windows x64 .dlls for Dart 2.19 are provided in `src/dart_dll/bin/win64`.